Renewable Diesel Offers Low-Carbon, Drop-In Alternative to Fossil-Based Fuels

 There are also performance benefits due to higher cetane, lower aromatics for improved public health, and excellent cloud point for cold-weather use.

 Penske sells neat R-99 and does not blend it with biodiesel.
-Unlike biodiesel, renewable diesel doesn’t contain oxygen, as it is refined just like carb diesel, so users will not encounter the challenges biodiesel presents relating to freezing temperature and short storage life.
+Unlike biodiesel, renewable diesel doesn’t contain oxygen, as it is refined just like carb diesel, so users will not encounter the challenges biodiesel presents relating to freezing temperatures and short storage life.
 As a result, it remains operable at temperatures as low as -34°C. Plus, renewable diesel burns cleaner than biodiesel and does not require any blending.
 This cleaner burn means fewer regens and longer diesel particulate matter filter life.

 Due to California’s low carbon fuel standard (LCFS) credits, the cost is comparable to ULSD.
 Since renewable diesel currently has a more expensive feedstock than petroleum-based diesel products, Penske focuses on supplying renewable diesel to locations in states with LCFS programs.
 As the refining capacity expands, the product should be more readily available and the price more competitive.